ThemeFuse/Unyson-Documentation/convention/directory-structure.rst

       └-framework-customizations/
         └-... # same as in then parent theme, but here you can overwrite specific files from the parent theme

-Let's take a closer look to each directory and file, and understand how it works.
+Let's take a closer look at each directory and file, and understand how it works.

 * ``framework-customizations/theme/`` - Contains options, views, helpers, and all bunch of theme stuff, we'll take a closer look at every file below.